sfior/CENevo/README.md

 **Ecology**

-01 Phenotypic divergence measured in common garden
+Data and script for phenotypic divergence measured in common garden, and CEN allelic effects tested in transplant experiment

-02 Flowering time measurements for GWAS

 **Genome assembly tools**